Welcoming the Stranger

 French language singing group:

 Would you like to practice your French in a fun way through song?
 Join our singing group!
-On Thursday evenings from 17h to 18h30, Tamara will guide you while you learn new French songs.
+On Tuesday evenings from 16h to 18h, Tamara will guide you while you learn new French songs.
 No experience necessary, open to all.
 To sign up, please contact Christine at: refugees@emmanuelchurch.ch

 English Immersion Summer Camp for refugee children